Quickstart: use the Azure Stack administration portal

 Quick access to the Azure roadmap

-If you select Help and support (the question mark) in the upper right corner of the administrator portal, and then select Azure roadmap, a new browser tab opens and takes you to the Azure roadmap.
+If you select Help and support (the question mark) in the upper right corner of the administration portal, and then select Azure roadmap, a new browser tab opens and takes you to the Azure roadmap.
 By typing Azure Stack in the Products search box, you can see all Azure Stack roadmap updates.